rmSeanDarcy/simulating_association/README.md

 Rule 4. then plots all treatments in an experiment in a barplot.
 The bars show the mean number of co-occurrences with additional colouring for the number of co-occurrences that could be either matched with interactions or/and similarity in environmental preference.

+Rule 5.
+I added this last minute to fill up my 5 mandatory rules...
+Generates a very basic markdown file which can be seen as a report for the analysed experiments.
+The output is stored in the experiment folder.

 Rule all for the final output.

-(I only have four rules in this project right now because this is the way I set up my project.
+(I only have five rules in this project right now because this is the way I set up my project.
 I know 5 was the required minimum...
 It would make most sense to split Rule 2. into two steps, one where I calculate the significant co-occurrences and another one in which I can do the analysis of matching inputs and co-occurrences.
 Sadly I lacked the time to do this because the code is very large and the way it is now it would have taken too long to separate it.
 But I will definately do this once I have more time!)

 My opinion on this homework: